bowmark/allauth.desktop/README.md

 ## Prerequisites

 - Git
-- Visual Studio 2015 (Community edition is fine)
+- For Windows: Visual Studio 2015 (Community edition is fine)
+- For other platforms: mono-devel >= 4.2

 ## Building